10-3-pursuit/project-startup-challenge-fullstack/README.md

 - Programmatically upload images to Cloudinary
 - Use a modal for your forms
 - Use CSS Animations for your landing page and/or other views

+#### Routing

+Use of React Router v6.2.1 is required. `npm install react-router-dom@6.2.1`

+You must have a minimum of 4 Routes.

 ### Backend Requirements: